Deep Dive into VPC CNI: An In-Depth Analysis of IPAMD and Security Groups For Pods

 constraints

-• Since trunk ENIs are included in the number of ENIs that a node can have, if the number of ENIs on a node reaches the number of ENIs supported by the instance type being used, trunk ENIs will not be created and Pods with SG applied on the node will not be created.
+- Since trunk ENIs are included in the number of ENIs that a node can have, if the number of ENIs on a node reaches the number of ENIs supported by the instance type in use, trunk ENIs will not be created, and pods with SG applied on the node will not be created.

-• There is a limit to the number of branch ENIs (i.e. the number of Pods) that can be created with a runk ENI.
-This is not listed in the documentation, so please refer toSource codePlease calculate the actual number from the map.
+- The number of Branch ENIs (i.e., the number of Pods) that can be created with a runk ENI is limited.
+This is not listed in the documentation, so please refer toSource codePlease calculate the actual number from the map below.
 The calculation method is as follows.

 References